The Thin Line Between Comprehension and Persuasion in LLMs: Ablation Studies

-We performed a qualitative analysis on the participant responses, analysing their comments based on the groups from \secref{audioablation}.
-We observed that AI-based players are almost always perceived as more competent when it is \textit{undisclosed}.
-However, the \textit{suspicion} (or disclosure) of AI involvement in the debate was sufficient to encourage the audience to be far more critical on the arguments provided by the LLM.
-Nonetheless, they all usually ascribed better debating capabilities to the model, including better arguments (including being `\textit{better prepared}') and organisation.
+To better understand the impact of AI awareness in persuasion, we performed another RTA-based qualitative analysis on the participant responses.
+The semantic codes were the scores from the surveys in the audio-based portion of our work, and the latent codes were the comments as separated by the groups from \secref{audioablation}.
+We observed that AI-based players are almost always perceived as more competent when its nature was \textit{undisclosed} (Group A), with members of the audience finding the LLM more `\textit{knowledgeable}' and `\textit{prepared with evidence}', and generally well-structured and logical.
+In Groups B and C, however, the \textit{suspicion} (or disclosure) of AI involvement in the debate was sufficient to encourage the audience to be more critical on the arguments provided by the LLM (`\textit{sounds like [the LLM] is quoting a politician}').
+Both groups noted that LLMs tended to have better facts, give good examples, and overall more effective at debating, to the point of one participant from Group C calling it `\textit{scary}'.
+The winner was normally--but not always--chosen to be the one with which they agreed beforehand, in line with the results from \secref{audioablation}.